How to Style Your Guest Bedroom

 Whether it’s an entire room, a pull-out couch, or even a big blow-up mattress, you can still take it to the next level, so your guest still feels at home when away from home.
 In these five steps, we teach you exactly how to style a guest room

-Step 1: Bedding Accessories
+Step 1: Bedding Foundations

 If the spare room mattress isn’t that comfortable — or the blow-up mattress, for that matter — you can still find a way for them to climb into comfort after a long day of sightseeing, hanging out with their host (that’s you), or taking care of your space and your pets.